MHILX/demo-code-analyzer/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).0

+## Run stylelint with custom rules
+    npx stylelint "**/*.css" --config .github/linters/.stylelintrc.json

+- The "unit-no-unknown" rule ensures that unknown units are not used, except for the ones specified in the "ignoreUnits" array.
+In this case, we're only allowing the rem unit.
+- The "unit-disallowed-list" rule specifies a list of disallowed units.
+In this case, we only include "px", which will raise an error if any properties use px units.

 ## Available Scripts